South African Airways

-The airline entered voluntary business rescue in December 2019 as a result of many years of financial losses, and suspended all operations the following year.
-In June 2021, the government announced that in an attempt to revive the airline, it had entered into a partnership with the Takatso Consortium, which would hold a 51% controlling stake.
+The airline entered voluntary business rescue in December 2019 as a result of financial difficulties, and suspended all operations the following year.
+In June 2021, the South African government announced that SAA would be partially privatised in a Strategic Equity Partnership (SEP) transaction with the Takatso Consortium, which would hold a 51% controlling stake and 49% remaining with the State.
+After almost three years of protracted negotiations, the government terminated the SEP with Takatso, reverting back to the status quo of a 100% state-owned SAA.
 The South African Civil Aviation Authority confirmed on 4 August 2021 that SAA's air operator's certificate had been reissued with an approved fleet of eight aircraft.

 The airline restarted operations on 23 September 2021, despite not having concluded the investment agreement with the proposed private partners.
 Nonetheless, SAA was recognised as the second best airline in Africa by Skytrax in 2021, despite not having flown a single scheduled flight for 18 months.

+Since emerging from business rescue, SAA has grown steadily, with a fleet of 20 aircraft, 15 destinations and 2,000 employees.